guppyfish123/SOC_Lab/README.md

 <br><br>

 ## Key TakeAways
-Throughout this lab, we will delve into various skill sets and cover a wide range of topics.
-Our primary focus, however, will be on securing our environment and adhering to industry best practices to fortify our lab against external threats.
-Some key concepts covered in this lab include:
+Throughout this lab, we will will cover a diverse range of skill sets and a multitude of topics relating to Could Security, Cloud hosting/management, Design architecture and more.
+Our objective for this lab remains the fortification of our environment, adhering meticulously to industry-leading practices to safeguard our lab against potential malious threats actors.
+Here's a glimpse of the some of the concepts we explore in this lab:
-- Utilizing a Key Vault (AWS Secret Manager) for storing sensitive credentials
+  - Harnessing the potency of a Key Vault, exemplified by AWS Secret Manager, to securely store and manage sensitive credentials.
-- Configuring firewall security settings for our virtual machines
+  - Fine-tuning and managing the firewall configurations of our VMs, ensuring stringent control over inbound and outbound traffic.
+  - Leveraging AWS EC2 Instances for the seamless creation and management of virtual machines, bolstering our infrastructure with cloud-native capabilities.
-- Implementing Identity Access Management (IAM)
+  - Implementing Identity Access Management (IAM) to control and manage user access to AWS resources.
-- Hardening devices for enhanced security
-- Emphasizing patch management and automation
+  - Prioritizing patch management and automation to safeguard against vulnerabilities and ensure the consistent application of security updates.
-- Securing traffic over TLS using self-signed certificates
+  - Establishing robust TLS encryption mechanisms using self-signed certificates, fortifying the confidentiality and integrity of data transmission.
-- Designing production-level system architecture
+  - Designing production-level system architectures that prioritize scalability, reliability, and resilience.
+  - Setting up reverse-proxies and configuring cron-jobs to streamline operational tasks and optimize system performance.
+  - Implementing best practices for credential handling within our codebase, ensuring the utmost security of sensitive information.
+  - Mastering AWS VPC management to create isolated virtual networks with fine-grained control over communication and access.
+  - Implementing rigorous security hardening measures by disabling unnecessary services and ports on our host systems, bolstering defense against potential threats.